 Pharmaceutical Industry Risk.
-The profitability of companies in the pharmaceutical industry is highly dependent on the development, protection and exploitation of intellectual property rights and other proprietary information.
+The profitability of companies in the pharmaceutical industry is highly dependent on the development, procurement and marketing of drugs and the development, protection and exploitation of intellectual property rights and other proprietary information.
 These companies may be significantly affected by such events as the expiration of patents or the loss of, or the inability to enforce, intellectual property rights.
 Research and other costs associated with developing or procuring new drugs and the related intellectual property rights can be significant, and the results of such research and expenditures are unpredictable.
 Many pharmaceutical companies face intense competition from new products and less costly generic products.
 In addition, the process for obtaining regulatory approval from the U.S. Food and Drug Administration or other governmental regulatory authorities is long and costly and there is no assurance that the necessary approvals will be obtained or maintained by these companies.